awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 17. </AccessControlPolicy>
 ```

 The sample ACL includes an `Owner` element that identifies the owner by the AWS account's canonical user ID\.
-For instructions on finding your canonical user id, see [Finding an AWS account canonical user ID](#finding-canonical-id)\.
+For instructions on finding your canonical user ID, see [Finding an AWS account canonical user ID](#finding-canonical-id)\.
 The `Grant` element identifies the grantee \(either an AWS account or a predefined group\) and the permission granted\.
 This default ACL has one `Grant` element for the owner\.
 You grant permissions by adding `Grant` elements, with each grant identifying the grantee and the permission\.

 **Note**
 An ACL can have up to 100 grants\.